-The use of multiple channels isn’t a new trend, but what we can consider new is its proven ROI as it has caused a massive increase in purchase rates compared to single channel marketing.
-This shows a trend towards having increased sales due through constant online presence.
+The use of multiple channels isn’t a new trend, but what we can consider new is its proven ROI as it has caused a massive increase in purchase rates compared to single-channel marketing.
+This shows a trend towards having increased sales due to a constant online presence.

 One of the biggest caveats in using multiple channels is that there is always doubt on the returns compared to the time, resources, and effort spent on maintaining these multiple channels.
 Why should we spend so much time on multichannel marketing if it doesn’t bring results, right?
 Now, we have proof that multichannel marketing is a practice worth continuing.

 Custom automation workflows are now certified to be effective

 There used to be a notion that what is tried and tested will remain the most effective way of automating workflows.
 The results show otherwise.
 Custom automation workflows have resulted in the highest CTR with a total of 17.27% together with an open rate of 52.7%.